adlnet/xAPI-Spec/xAPI.md

 The verb in the table above is included for illustrative purposes only.
 This is not intended to imply that a verb with this meaning has been defined with this id.
-This applies to all example verbs given in this specification document, with the exception of the reserved verb "Voided".
+This applies to all example verbs given in this specification document, with the exception of the reserved verb <a href="#voided">'http://adlnet.gov/expapi/verbs/voided'</a>.

 <a name="object"/>